 Mastromonaco responded, "OMFG how can it be [permanently] out of service?!
 A tampon machine - it’s got a dial! @WhiteHouse."

-We reached out to Mastromonaco and will update this story when we hear back.
+We reached out to Mastromonaco and to the White House for comment and will update this story when we hear back.

 Back in middle school, we lived for a good YM "Say Anything" moment.
 But we never imagined that we'd read about one happening in the White House.
 Alyssa Mastromonaco, former deputy chief of staff for operations to President Obama, experienced just that.
 Except she wasn't in eighth grade; she was serving as an adviser for the highest office in the country.